badsectorlabs/ludus/docs/docs/Quick Start/build-templates.md

 :::info

-Building templates will take a while (1-2 hours).
+Building templates will take a while (up to a few hours depending on your internet and hardware speed).

 :::